-Buoyed by subsiding inflationary pressures, robust economic data and the prospect of rate cuts, the first quarter of 2024 concluded with solid gains for global equity markets.
-It was a different story for bonds, however.
-The rally in bond markets at the end of 2023 faded in the first quarter as investors pushed back the timing of interest rate cuts by central banks.

-Bond yields rose in January and February before recovering somewhat in March when the US Federal Reserve (Fed) confirmed that it expected to cut rates three times this year.
-The 10-year US Treasury yield ended the quarter at 4.2%, up from 3.9% at the end of 2023.
-UK gilt yields were up slightly, along with those of European sovereigns and Japanese government bonds.
+The rally in bond markets at the end of last year faded in the first quarter of 2024 as investors pushed back their timing for potential interest rate cuts by central banks.
+This was caused by stickier US inflation and resilient economic performance.
+Bond yields rose in January and February before recovering somewhat in March when the US Federal Reserve confirmed that it expected to cut interest rates three times this year.
+The 10-year US Treasury yield ended the period at 4.2%, up from 3.9% in the previous quarter.
+The prices of 10-year German bunds and UK government bonds (gilts) fell 1.4% and 1.7%, respectively.